centralnjdsa-ntc/princetonydsa.github.io/_pages/blog.md

 permalink: /statements/
 ---

-All of our recent statements
+Our recent statements will appear here.

 <div class="row my-5">
   {% for post in site.posts %}